AntoineGiraud/QRS-GNE_outputVisualisation/README.md

 The output of QRS & GNE isn't quite handy to be directly put into excel or other web app.

-This This web app wants to help visualize those output data.
+This web app wants to help visualize those output data.

 The datas have been prepered by https://github.com/AntoineGiraud/QRS-GNE_outputFormater.